FareHarbor/fareharbor-docs/external-api/endpoints.md

 ## Bookings

+Create a booking:

 * `POST /companies/<shortname>/availabilities/<Availability.pk>/bookings/`

+Retrieve a booking:

 * `GET /companies/<shortname>/bookings/<Booking.uuid>/`

+Cancel a booking:

+* `DELETE /companies/<shortname>/bookings/<Booking.uuid>/`

-The result of both creating and retrieving a booking is a `Booking` object.
+The result of both creating, retrieving, and cancelling a booking is a `Booking` object.

 Example request: